Aliases for PGR Gene

 GeneCards Summary for PGR Gene

 PGR (Progesterone Receptor) is a Protein Coding gene.
 Diseases associated with PGR include Progesterone Resistance and Myoma.
-Among its related pathways are Ovarian Infertility Genes and Gene Expression.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and receptor binding.
+Among its related pathways are Gene Expression and Cellular roles of Anthrax toxin.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and signaling receptor binding.
 An important paralog of this gene is NR3C2.

 UniProtKB/Swiss-Prot for PGR Gene